LeonLow97-Sandbox/concurrency-and-multithreading/holczer_balazs/README.md

 <img src="./pics/wait_and_notify.png" width="80%" />

-- If there are 2 threads using the same intrinsic lock, the first thread goes into a waiting state with `wait()` but the second thread doesn't execute `notify()`, then thread 1 will be in the waiting state infinitely.
-This is called **deadlock**.
+- **Deadlock**: If there are 2 threads using the same intrinsic lock, the first thread goes into a waiting state with `wait()` but the second thread doesn't execute `notify()`, then thread 1 will be in the waiting state infinitely.

 ```java
 class Process {